 Throughout 2021, crypto recorded significant gains and record highs.
 On 4 December, however, concerns about the crypto marketplace caused a crypto crash that wiped billions of dollars off the various currencies in less than a week.
 It followed Bitcoin, the leading cryptocurrency, recording a record high in value of over $68,000 in November.

 |❓ What is bitcoins highest price ever?||Over $68,000|

 |☢️ Why is cryptocurrency highly volatile?||It has no underlying asset|

 |👎 What can cause cryptocurrency to crash?||Supply and demand, regulation threats, negative news, inflation, and fear|

 Why is the crypto market crashing?

 The latest surprise crypto market crash resulted in approximately $300 billion worth of value being wiped off the crypto market in under two days.
 But why is crypto crashing?
-And will it follow the predictions some are making and slip further in 2022?
+And will it follow the predictions some are making?